ioBroker/adapter-dev/README.md

 Converts old structure of i18n files, like `i18n/LANG/translations.json` to new one `i18n/LANG.json`.
 The new structure is preferred.

+Additionally, it will convert the indent to 4 spaces, line endings to LF and sort the keys.

 ### `all` Command

 ```bash